tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The `client_hello` field is computed by first making a copy of ClientHelloInner with the `legacy_session_id` field with an empty string.
-Note this field uses the ClientHello structure, defined in Section 4.1.2 of {{RFC8446}} which does not include the Handshake structure's four byte header.
+Note this field uses the ClientHello structure, defined in {{Section 4.1.2 of RFC8446}} which does not include the Handshake structure's four byte header.
+The `padding` field MUST be all zeroes.

 The client then MAY substitute extensions which it knows will be duplicated in ClientHelloOuter.
 To do so, the client removes and replaces extensions from